herb-mc/extra_enchants/info/data_driven.md

 `base damage` - the amount that most damage values are set to while equipped.
 Default: 0.0</br>
 `damage_mult` - amount incoming damage is multiplied by while above the health threshold.
 Default: 0.3</br>
 `damage_mult_threshold` - the portion of health required for damage reduction to apply.
-Default: 0.6 `health_mult` - percent health added while equipped.
-Default: 1.0 `speed_penalty` - percent speed is decreased by while equipped.
+Default: 0.6 `health_mult` - proportion of health added while equipped.
+Default: 1.0 `speed_penalty` - proportion speed is decreased by while equipped.
 Default: -0.1
 ---
 [Back to top](#enchantment-list)